 - Where will you gather all your family members?

 Now, prioritize that list according to what is most important to you.
-Those things that are absolutely essential to grab or do should at the top.
-Print this list and post it near your doors and put one in your grab and go binder.
+Those things that are absolutely essential to grab or do should be at the top.
+Print your evacuation checklist, post it near your doors, and put one in your grab and go binder.

-Last, practice at least once to make sure you can get through everything on your list as quickly as possible and so you know how to fit everything in your car.
+Last, practice at least once to make sure you can get through everything on your evacuation checklist as quickly as possible and so you know how to fit everything in your car.
 Make needed adjustments.
 Then practice yearly.

-In addition our prioritized list is split it between my husband and I. We each just start working down our list until we have to leave.
+In addition, our prioritized list is split it between my husband and me.
+We each just start working down our list until we have to leave.

 Get my shoes on